-To create that data set, V-Dem has built extensive infrastructure which is specifically designed to collect data on concepts that are difficult to measure, by minimizing as much as possible the bias and error connected with this process.
+V-Dem has built extensive infrastructure which is specifically designed to collect data on concepts that are difficult to measure, by minimizing as much as possible the bias and error connected with this process.
 V-Dem's network of experts consists of over 3,200 local and cross-national scholars from more than 180 countries (Mechkova & Sigman, 2018).
-One of V-Dem's biggest advantages is the way in which V-Dem processes and aggregates the expert-collected data, in order to produce valid and reliable estimates from multiple experts (Coppedge et al., 2018).
+One of V-Dem's greatest advantages is the way in which V-Dem processes and aggregates the expert-collected data, in order to produce valid and reliable estimates from multiple experts (Coppedge et al., 2018).
 These experts are typically academics originally from or with extensive experience in the country they are coding (Mechkova & Sigman, 2018).
-Usually, five independent country experts provide answers to all evaluative indicators, which allows for inter-coder reliability tests and detection of systematic biases.
+Usually, at least five independent country experts provide answers for each indicators, which allows for inter-coder reliability tests and detection of systematic biases.

 Biases could come from several sources.
 First, judgments may differ across experts and cases.
 In particular, because experts come from different contexts and are not able to communicate with each other, they may apply different standards when answering questions.
-Second, even equally knowledgeable experts may have different perceptions and disagree with another because of random errors.
+Second, even equally knowledgeable experts may have different perceptions and disagree with another because of random error.
 Therefore, it is imperative to capture and report potential measurement error.
 To address these issues, V-Dem uses both cutting-edge theory and methods.
 Pemstein et al. (2018) have developed a custom-made Bayesian Item-Response Theory (IRT) measurement model.
-This model allows for experts to vary both in reliability-the rate at which they make stochastic errors-and rating thresholds-systematic bias in how they map their perceptions about the world into answers to Likertscale questions.
-V-Dem pairs this IRT framework with anchoring vignettes (Pemstein, Seim & Lindberg 2016), which use hypothetical examples to effectively learn how experts' rating thresholds vary.
-To further enhance cross-expert, and country, comparability, many coders also asked to rate other countries than their original case, providing information about how experts' rating thresholds vary.
-This modeling framework allows V-Dem both to rationally incorporate information from heterogenous experts, and to quantify the amount of certainty in the resulting data.
-In particular, V-Dem data are accompanied by confidence intervals that reflect inter-expert (dis)agreement, the amount of information available for each observation (country-year-question), and variation in the reliability of the experts who rate particular cases.
+This model allows for experts to vary both in reliability-the rate at which they make stochastic errors-and rating thresholds-systematic bias in how they map their perceptions about the world into answers to Likert-scale questions.
+V-Dem combines this IRT framework with anchoring vignettes (Pemstein, Seim & Lindberg 2016), which use hypothetical examples to effectively learn how experts' rating thresholds